michaelpropp18/universal_store/README.md

 Once the Universal Store app is on the app store, a client can install searching for "Universal Store" in the app store search window, selecting the Universal Store app, and then clicking the download button.

-To install a developer version on your physical phone, follow the instructions in https://flutter.dev/docs/get-started/install/macos or https://flutter.dev/docs/get-started/install/windows
+To install a developer version on your physical device, follow the instructions in https://flutter.dev/docs/get-started/install/macos or https://flutter.dev/docs/get-started/install/windows

 **Run Instructions**